opili-washington/requirement-analysis/README.md

 Why is this important?

 Because getting this phase right means avoiding costly mistakes later on.
 If the foundation is weak or misaligned, everything built on it can crumble.

+#Why is Requirement Analysis Important?

+Requirement Analysis is a critical SDLC phase where stakeholder needs for a hotel booking system are gathered, analyzed, and documented to define what the system does and how it performs.
+It ensures a shared understanding among customers, hotel managers, and developers, forming the foundation for development.

+##why Requirement Analysis is critical in the SDLC.

+Clarity and Understanding: It helps in understanding what the stakeholders expect from the software, reducing ambiguity.
+Scope Definition: Clearly defines the scope of the project, which helps in preventing scope creep.
+Basis for Design and Development: Provides a solid foundation for designing and developing the system.
+Cost and Time Estimation: Facilitates accurate estimation of project cost, resources, and time.
+Quality Assurance: Ensures that the final product meets the specified requirements, leading to higher customer satisfaction.